Feature request #3979

 High - a bug which has a major effect on the usability of a package.

-#8 Updated by Aren Cambre about 4 years ago
+#8 Updated by Aren Cambre over 4 years ago

 It's currently 8 not-so-intuitive steps using the Print Composer: http://arencambre.com/blog/2013/06/02/getting-high-quality-graphics-out-of-qgis/

-#10 Updated by Antonio Locandro almost 3 years ago
+#10 Updated by Antonio Locandro over 3 years ago

 I would have to agree with Aren on this, I had a client complain how the image resolution was just sub optimal.
 I spend some time investigating the issue until I came to this issue which references a blog post "output size cannot be specified directly.
 It simply saves the currently visible map.
 Most of the time this resolution will not be satisfactory."

 I believe with latest improvements in Print Composer is a shame this is still an issue and that I can't set the DPI as in other COTS.